gkvs/gkvs-cpp/README.md

 # gkvs

 Generic Key-Value Storage

-Universal API to access data in multiple key-value databases
+Universal API to access data in multiple key-value databases (proxy and state-less)

 ### Supported Databases
 * Redis
 * Aerospike
-* RocksDB (replicated on raft)

 ### Coming databases
 * MongoDB
 * FoundationDB

 ### Vision
-* Federated tables (external clusters: Aerospike, Redis)
-* Internal tables (engine: RocksDB)
 * Zero-config
 * Server written on C/C++, client on Java
-* Raft consensus algorithm to manage nodes
 * Protocol on gRPC/Protobuf
-* Schema-less, all data in msgpack (binary JSON)
+* Schema-less, all data in MessagePack (aka binary JSON)
-* Automatic load-balancer
+* Automatic load-balancer could work in front of GKVS nodes (must support gRPC protocol)
-* Failover support
-* Multi datacenter support
-* No plain traffic, always SSL
+* Supports SSL

 ### API Design

-* Key is byte array or it's hash, NOT NULL
+* Key is byte array or crypto hash, NOT NULL
-* Value is byte array in msgpack, NOT NULL
+* Value is byte array in MessagePack, NOT NULL

 Basic Operations:
-* get - gets value (and metadata) by key, if not found return null (not error)
+* get - gets value (with/only metadata) by key.
+If not found return null.
 * put - puts value by key
-* compareAndPut - puts value by key only if version match
+* compareAndSet - puts value by key only if version match
 * remove - removes value by key

 Bulk Operations:
-* multiGet - gets values in a batch
+* multiGet - gets multi entries in one request

 Stream Operations:
 * getAll - gets values as stream
 * putAll - puts values as stream
 * removeAll - removes values as stream
-* scan - query all key-value pairs with some conditions
+* scan - query key-values as stream

 ### Errors

-All errors are passthrough to client.
+All errors are pass-through to client.

 ### Build